How are Ozone Generators Measured?

 So, a moped is able to travel a 1000 miles, but an eight-cylinder car will do it faster ... and better.

 The level of SATURATION is measured in PPM (parts per million), (not mg/hr meaning the output of the unit).
 For example, a 5000 mg/hr machine in a closet is fine because there is a small volume to treat.
 But, in a normal house, it cannot raise the PPM above 6-7 PPM.
 Claims of shock ozone are unrealistic but good for website hype.

 Regardless of boasting, these over-promoted ozone machines cannot sustain a constant "Ozone Shock" level ... despite their bold claims!
 In reality, a 5000 to 10,000 mg/hr machine may only reach 8 PPM, but minimum ozone shock level is 12 PPM.
 Ozone shock is achieved by reaching high saturation level in the room be producing enough ozone to permeate the air to a higher degree of PPM.

 So, yes a smaller ozone level will work, but it takes a lot longer.
 A 32,000 mg/hr ozone generator will reach ozone shock in about 15-20 minute and hold that level for several hours.

-This is a over-simple rule-of-thumb, but figure 10,000 mg/hr for ever 1000-1500 sq ft if you are wanting serious "Ozone Shock".
+This is an over-simple rule-of-thumb, but figure 10,000 mg/hr forever 1000-1500 sq ft if you are wanting serious "Ozone Shock".
 In fact, even low levels of ozone will work, but it takes a longer time to do the job.
 When it comes to ozone generators, "Fast and Hard" is the best approach.